SanForgeStudio/kzxengine/README.md

 - Understanding the workflow of game engine architecture.
 - Creating an application for beginners and professionals.
 - Making a program that is easy to learn.
-- Creating a video game in our own software.
+- Creating a video game demo in our own software.
-- Developping high-quality documentation for developers.
+- Creating a expanded documentation for developers to learn.

 # 3. Features?